Noko: Biography

 In November 2008, Noko was announced as the guitarist of the reformed Magazine, joining his former collaborators Howard Devoto, Barry Adamson, John Doyle and Dave Formula.

 In summer 2009, Magazine played "The Soap Show: Episode 2009" at the Royal Festival Hall.
 It was shown in two halves, the first of which was The Correct Use Of Soap LP in its original running order followed by the B-sides and the song "Upside Down" which had never been performed live before.
 They also played selected European festivals with a set culled from the "Real Life & Thereafter" tour.
 The band rounded off the year's activities with appearances on BBC TV's Later... with Jools Holland and the BBC Electric Proms.

-Magazine have released a brand new live DVD and CD, Real Life & Thereafter: Live at Manchester Academy 17.02.09.
+Magazine released a live DVD and CD, Real Life & Thereafter: Live at Manchester Academy 17.02.09.

 2009 also saw the completion and release of Noko's first full movie score.
 Une Affaire D'etat, a French-language political thriller based on best-selling novel Nos Fantastiques Années Fric by Dominique Manotti was directed by Éric Valette and stars André Dussollier, Thierry Frémont and Rachida Brakni.
 European cinema release was in October of that year.
 A soundtrack CD is available on Milan Musique.

 2010 also saw the formation of Raw Chimp with Noko (guitar/vocals), his wife Deborah Fisher-Jones (bass), and Constance Kaler (lead vocals).
 Raw Chimp played their live debut that same year at the Download Festival.